Efficient Stochastic Template Bank using Inner Product Inequalities: Computational Scaling

 Given a fiducial search analyzing a year of data for a three-detector configuration, with each core capable of processing 5000 templates in real-time, we estimate and compare the time required for generating the template bank and running the search \citep{2018PhRvD..98b4050N}.
-We present these results of the CPU time scaling for all banks in table \ref{tab:scale}. \\ We estimate the computational cost for running a non-spinning search is $\mathcal{O}(10^5)$ times greater than the bank generation costs, indicating that the speed of a template bank is negligible.
+We present these results of the CPU time scaling for all banks in table \ref{tab:scale}.

+We estimate the computational cost for running a non-spinning search is $\mathcal{O}(10^5)$ times greater than the bank generation costs, indicating that the speed of a template bank is negligible.
 We also find that the geometric bank had more templates and generated 2.3 times faster than our stochastic method.
 However, the search over time ratio is 2.58 times higher for geometric methods than our stochastic method depicting that faster algorithms are not beneficial towards running the search and the excess number of templates negatively effects the speed of the search.
 The eccentric and deformable template banks took the longest to complete at around 55 core days.
 In comparison to the search, the fraction of search time over bank time is $\mathcal{O}(10^4)$ and $\mathcal{O}(10^3)$ less despite having more templates.
 Since these banks are parallelizable, the cost of generating a bank can always be reduced in wall clock time.
 Overall, we find that template bank generation is already a negligible computational component of a search, even for high dimensional spaces with millions of templates.
 Currently, efforts to generate fast template placement algorithms are less necessary than developing more efficient search methodologies, especially for multi-parameter searches.